caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/obsconf/index.rst.txt

   *list* *of str*, *optional*, *default = longest*

-  Crosshand phase angle calibrator.
-This calibrator must be linearly polarized and have a non-zero parallactic angle coverage at the time of observation to solve for the X-Y offsets in digitizers and the absolute polarization angle of the system.
+  The field name(s) of the crosshand phase-angle calibrator field(s).
+Or set 'all' to select all of the xcal fields, 'longest' to select the xcal field observed for the longest time, or 'nearest' to select the xcal field closest to the target.
+This calibrator must be linearly polarized and have a non-zero parallactic angle coverage at the time of observation in order to solve for the X-Y offsets in digitizers and the absolute polarization angle of the system.
 Successful calibration derotates U from V.